 - Jay-Z – 9 (not nearly as many total feature verses as the other two, fwiw)

 It’s also worth noting that Drake’s album sales were hitting Weezy-level numbers by his second album, Take Care, in an age where album sales are much harder to come by because of rabid single and video consumption.
 Also in the link above (DJBooth), it is clear that the discographies of Drake, Wayne, and Jay-Z are comparable in quality.
-While there is no consensus Drake classic yet, he has a rotation of albums arguably more consistent in quality than either of the older GOAT contenders, not to mention superior sales numbers with fewer projects and arguably greater influence on his respective generation of artists (namely with So Far Gone and Take Care).
+While there is no consensus Drake classic yet, he has a rotation of albums arguably more consistent in quality than either of the older GOAT contenders, not to mention superior sales numbers with fewer projects and arguably greater influence on his respective generation of artists.

 You’re absolutely right.
 But consider this: in their primes, Wayne and Jay were doing exactly what Drake is doing now and Drake is better at it than both of them.